Multiset Hashes

 Secondly, we use them because collections in the [Maru programming model](/proxima/maru/programming-model.md) are multisets.
 In particular, for "linear" operators that don't require an [arrangement](/proxima/maru/how-maru-works/arrangements.md) (e.g. map, filter, sum, count) we won't need to use merkle trees at all, which are quite expensive to verify and update in a SNARK/STARK.

-A Multiset is a set of elements such that, for each element, we keep track of its "multiplicity" - that is, the number of times the element appears in the set.
-This is different from a set, because sets do not consider "duplicates" - adding an element a to a set S that already contains a will not change S. If S was a multiset, it would change.
-For more background on multiset hashes, check out this awesome article by Lúcás Meier.
+> A Multiset is a set of elements such that, for each element, we keep track of its "multiplicity" - that is, the number of times the element appears in the set.
+This is different from a set, because sets do not consider "duplicates" - adding an element a to a set S that already contains a will not change S. If S was a multiset, it *would* change.
+For more background on multiset hashes, check out [this awesome article](https://cronokirby.com/posts/2021/07/on_multi_set_hashing/) by [Lúcás Meier](https://twitter.com/cronokirby).

-The Hash Function
+### The Hash Function <a href="#the-hash-function" id="the-hash-function"></a>

 In Maru, we use the following hash function from [Clarke et.al](https://people.csail.mit.edu/devadas/pubs/mhashes.pdf):

-H(AB)=H(A)H(B)\mathcal{H}(A \cup B) = \mathcal{H}(A)\mathcal{H}(B)
+$$\mathcal{H}(A \cup B) = \mathcal{H}(A)\mathcal{H}(B)$$

-An implementation of this function can be found at https://github.com/proxima-one/multiplicity.
+An implementation of this function can be found at <https://github.com/proxima-one/multiplicity>.

-There's just one problem with the hash function as it was introduced by Clarke et.al - it requires a really big field to be secure (~4000 bits), and that's way too big to put into a starky STARK or plonky2 SNARK, whose native field is only 64 bits.
+There's just one problem with the hash function as it was introduced by Clarke et.al - it requires a really big field to be secure (\~4000 bits), and that's way too big to put into a starky STARK or plonky2 SNARK, whose native field is only 64 bits.

 Luckily we can do the same thing in an elliptic curve group instead of a field:

-H(AB)=H(A)H(B)\mathcal{H}(A \cup B) = \mathcal{H}(A)\mathcal{H}(B)
+$$\mathcal{H}(A \cup B) = \mathcal{H}(A)\mathcal{H}(B)$$

-The only difference here is that HH is now a hash function that outputs a point on the elliptic curve, not the field.
+The only difference here is that $$H$$ is now a hash function that outputs a point on the **elliptic curve**, not the field.
 This allows us to use a much smaller elliptic curve representation, which should be cheaper in a starky STARK or plonky2 SNARK.
-Lúcás Meier wrote a concrete implementation of this version over the Ristretto curve.
+[Lúcás Meier](https://twitter.com/cronokirby) wrote a [concrete implementation of this version over the Ristretto curve](https://github.com/cronokirby/multiset-hash).

-The "Goldilocks Curve"
+### The "Goldilocks Curve" <a href="#the-goldilocks-curve" id="the-goldilocks-curve"></a>

 Since we're doing this in STARKs and SNARKs, we want to avoid non-native field arithmetic.
 Even though the elliptic curve representation is smaller, non-native field arithmetic is quite expensive.
 Luckily, [Thomas Pornin](https://twitter.com/bearsslnews) found a curve whose base field is a degree-5 extension of Goldilocks, the native field for both starky and plonky2.
 While this curve is *technically* called ecgfg5, we call it the "Goldilocks curve" because its value to us is that it's base field is a native extension.